This homemade vegan brownies recipe is soft, rich, fudgy, dangerously chocolatey… and surprisingly vegan!

 NO coconut flour

-While I do love brownie recipes that contain the ingredients listed above, and the Chocolate Fudge Zucchini Brownies are one of my top 5 favorite recipes I’ve ever posted (out of over 1000 recipes!), sometimes what you’re craving is a basic homemade brownie recipe with simple ingredients and nothing you’d need to order on Amazon or make a special trip out to Whole Foods to find.
+While I do love brownie recipes that contain the ingredients listed above, and my Zucchini Brownies are one of my top 5 favorite recipes I’ve ever posted (out of over 1000 recipes!), sometimes what you’re craving is a basic homemade brownie recipe with simple ingredients and nothing you’d need to order on Amazon or make a special trip out to Whole Foods to find.
 Sometimes what you’re craving is the brownies you remember from childhood, just with better-for-you ingredients so you can indulge more often.

 For those occasions, this is the quintessential “no frills” vegan brownie recipe, with the stamp of approval from even hardcore carnivores!